GlobLinker 4G Hotspot Review: Is the $165 ‘Free Data for Life’ Deal Actually Worth It?

 By turning my brightness down to half (whereas I’ve had it maxed before), Windows says I will get up to 5 more hours out of it.
 I see no reason why someone can’t squeeze a full day’s productivity out of this (gaming, photo, and video editing aside).
 I am always suspect of claims of long battery life (regardless of the brand).

 Note: I have an Anker Nano ii 65 Watt charger that I tested with this unit.
 It would charge for a minute and then stop.
 The charger that came with the laptop, also 65 Watts, works fine.
-I suspect a compatibility issue with the Anker and the GeekBook Pro, as it works fine with my other laptops.
+I suspect a compatibility issue with the Anker and the GeekBook Pro, as the Anker Nano ii works fine with my other laptops.

 Bloatware – 7/10